-“Kisolite” is a mineral formed in nature over thousands of years.
+Our clay is composed of minerals formed in nature over thousands of years.

-There are several theories to explain the unique geological occurrence that resulted in the mineral clay deposit.
+There are several theories to explain the unique geological occurrence that resulted in our mineral clay deposit.
 The most likely explanation is a volcanic eruption causing a pyroclastic flow as an event under continental glacial ice, around 14,500 years ago.
-This flow, or Lahar, of ancient glacial ice melt and fine mineral laden ash, then filled a natural granite basin, known today as the Kisameet Bay Clay Deposit.
+This flow, or Lahar, of ancient glacial ice melt and fine mineral laden ash, then filled a natural granite basin.

-First Nation's oral history confirms its use as a healing clay.
-The actual date of discovery is unknown but it is commonly accepted as pre-European.
+First Nation oral history confirms its use as a healing clay.
+The actual date of discovery is unknown, but it is commonly accepted as pre-European.

-In the 1930’s – 50’s the mineral was studied at MIT by Dr. Ernst A. Hauser.
+From the 1930s to the 1950s the clay was studied at MIT by Dr. Ernst A. Hauser.
 He determined the mineral clay had many colloidal properties.
-The vast amount of research findings compiled by Hauser and other notable scientists throughout this period is summed up in his final paper entitled the “Kisameet Bay Clay Deposit”.
-Three key statements to note in that paper are the foundation of Kisolite Corp’s purpose today:
+The significant amount of research findings compiled by Hauser and other notable scientists throughout this period is summed up in his final paper, which states three things that are foundational to Kisolite Corp’s purpose today:

-Kisolite Corp has undertaken the important and urgent task of furthering this discovery.
+Kisolite Corp has undertaken the important task of carrying out studies to determine the potential of this clay.
 This includes increasing our understanding of the unique mineral composition itself.
-Kisolite is not an antibiotic per se, but the mineral content, particle size, particle shape and surface area each play a role in the multifactorial mode of action.
-Kisolite’s historical efficacy and its use as a topical and dietary health product are all important components of understanding Kisolite’s potential.
-This may lead to positive disruptive impacts in present-day health practices, and new products with broad applications for human and animal health.
+The clay has historical efficacy and previous use as a topical and dietary health product are all important components of understanding its potential.